 What Is The Recommended Intake Level?

 It is typically impossible to overdose on vitamin A when only taking it through foods.
 However, when taking vitamin A from supplements, you are likely to go above the recommended level, thus harming your hair.
 Some of the common sources of the vitamin are vegetables, and an overdose will mean that you will have to take too much of them.
 In most cases, the overdose happens from simply taking too many supplements.
 While the normal recommended intake is 10,000UI, taking double of this will typically lead to an overdose.
 As a result, it is mandatory to consult a doctor or a specialist before choosing to start taking the supplements.

 Without adequate knowledge that excess vitamin A could lead to hair loss, it is possible that you have already consumed a lot.
 If you suspect that the hair loss you are experiencing is from excessive intake of vitamin A, then you need to stop taking it in excess.
 Instead of taking the supplements, switch to only getting it from food sources.
 This will ensure that the excess reserves of the vitamin will get used up, and your hair is bound to grow back.
 However, you should consult the doctor if you suspect otherwise.

 Vitamin A is the perfect example of too much of anything is poisonous.
-When taking it with other vitamins for hair loss that you will be advised on in a Hair Salon in Hong Kong, you should follow the doctor’s instructions to the letter.
+When taking it with other vitamins for hair loss, you should follow the doctor’s instructions to the letter.
 As long as you stick to taking the recommended 10,000UI intake level, your hair will be safe.